jrswab/hotbox/README.md

 7. `import_key *Private WIF*`
     - Use the private WIF from the suggested brain key command above.
 8. `ctrl+b` `c` to open a new Tmux window
-9. `config.ini`
+9. `./config.sh`
     - Vim is also included in the Docker if you prefer that editor.
-Use `config.ini vim`
+Use `./config.sh vim`
 10. Find the line that says `#witness =`
     - remove the `#` and add your Smoke username
     - eg. witness = "jrswab"